 In 2000, the organisation changed its name to GordonCare for Children.

-In June 2012 the GordonCare Committee of Management concluded its contract with the Department of Human Services ending its life as a provider of residential care.
+In June 2012 the GordonCare Committee of Management concluded its contract with the Department of Human Services ending its period as a provider of residential care.

 Sources used to compile this entry: 'Our Story: history', in GordonCare for Children Website, GordonCare for Children, 2009, https://web.archive.org/web/20110406092736/http://www.gordoncare.org/index.cfm?fuseaction=page&p=3&m=74&sm=159.